anvitpusalkar/Ansible-Inventory-Parser/README.md

 inventory: A sample Ansible inventory file used as input for the parser.
 This file demonstrates the format and content that the parser is designed to handle.

-test: A shell script for testing purposes
+test.sh: A shell script for testing purposes.